HanqingLiLHQ/cs4775_mc/README.md

 2 All datasets are in the dataset folder.

 3 The k-medoid clustering based on hierarhical clustering is in the kmeans_hier_init.py.
 The classic k-medoid clustering is in the kmeans_self_defined_dist.
+The hierarchical clustering is in hierarchical_clustering.py.

 4 All distance methods is in column_distance.py